Are you in Samoa?

 Tell us what you can see, send us your photos and video

-Health workers in Samoa reported over 100 dead with many more missing or unaccounted for, following this morning's 8.3 magnitude earthquake and powerful tsunami.
-That number is expected to soar.
+Health workers in Samoa report over 100 dead with many more missing or unaccounted for, following this morning's 8.3 magnitude earthquake and powerful tsunami.

-Hampered by power and communications outages, officials are struggling to assess the casualties and damage.
+Hampered by power and communications outages, officials struggled to assess the casualties and damage.
+The official death toll remains at 39 but looks set to soar, with dead bodies already piling up at a hospital in Samoa.

 New Zealander Scott Mulholland, a telecommunications worker in the Samoan capital of Apia, says the death toll is rising by the hour.